Fiserv/digital-disbursements-platform/docs/documentation/features/datacommerce.md

 ## Introduction

-Data Commerce provides the functionality to execute account validation prior to the execution of any ACH pay-outs.
-By integrating this with DDP, can perform EWS (Early Warning System) validation, reducing the number of returns and ensure compliance with NACHA guidelines.
-This functionality is available for both Portal and Direct Disbursement merchants.
+Data Commerce offers the capability to perform account validation before processing any ACH payouts.
+By incorporating this feature into the DDP, it can conduct EWS (Early Warning System) validation, thereby decreasing the occurrence of returns and ensuring adherence to NACHA guidelines.
+This functionality is available to both Portal and Direct Disbursement merchants.

 ## Use Case Example(s)

 Validating ACH Transactions:
 - A customer initiates an ACH transaction.
-DDP sends a request to Data Commerce (EWS) with transaction details.
+DDP sends a request to Data Commerce (EWS) containing transaction details.
-- Data Commerce (EWS) validates the transaction and responds with an approval or denial status.
+- Data Commerce (EWS) validates the transaction and responds with either an approval or denial status.
-- If approved, DDP proceeds with further validation and disbursement.
+- Upon approval, DDP proceeds with additional validation and disbursement.
-- If denied, the transaction is canceled.
+- In case of denial, the transaction is cancelled.
-- If a transaction receives an "Inconclusive" status from Data Commerce (EWS), DDP checks the merchant configuration:
+- If a transaction receives an "Inconclusive" status from Data Commerce (EWS), DDP reviews the merchant configuration:
-  * If configured as 'Pass', the transaction proceeds.
+  * For 'Pass' configuration, the transaction proceeds.
-  * If configured as 'Fail', the transaction is declined.
+  * For 'Fail' configuration, the transaction is declined.